Oxford Centre for Hebrew & Jewish Studies

 Judeo-Provençal

-Class Level: Advanced Beginners (reading proficiency in Hebrew alphabet required; elementary knowledge in French or another Romance language is an advantage)
+Class Level: Advanced Beginners (reading proficiency in Hebrew alphabet and elementary knowledge in French or another Romance language required)

 Class Description: This class is an introduction to Judeo-Provençal and the cognate dialects historically written and spoken by the Jews of Southern France.
 Southern Gallo-Romance (Occitan/Provençal) documents of Jewish origin fall into two categories: (1) texts written with use of the Hebrew alphabet, which range from the 12th to the 18th century and comprise glosses as well as full-length texts of literary or liturgical nature; (2) texts in Latin letters, spanning from the 16th to the 20th century, that typically represent vernacular varieties characterized with high variation and a strong influx of Hebrew loanwords.
 The class will cover both corpora: with the help of research tools used in Romance dialectology, participants will be guided to develop skills to read, translate and analyse the texts lexically, morphologically and syntactically.
 Specificities of Judeo-Provençal in contrast with general Southern French dialects will be also studied within an historical sociolinguistic framework.
 A couple of sessions will deal with the related Occitan varieties spoken by the Jews in other areas of Southern France (Gascony and Nice).